 Consult a counselor to help you break through your fear barrier.
-Simply click here to find one now.
+Simply click here to connect with one via BetterHelp.com.

 Fear is a natural and expected emotion to feel when faced with the unknown.